 Should state law or grant conditions contravene this allocation, this allocation shall be negotiated between the District and AFT Seattle.

-After this agreement is ratified, the distribution of increment funding will be split such that:

-80% of the total increment funding shall be divided equally among tenured full-time faculty (even those who have not completed their EEPD report) who have not received the tenured faculty promotional increase (Appendix A.3.c.1) as a permanent increase to their base salary.

-20% of the total increment funding shall be divided equally among all eligible full-time faculty as a permanent increase to their base salary.

-This division of increment funding shall continue for each subsequent increment funding distribution until the permanent increase to each faculty in the first category (faculty with tenure but no tenure promotional increase) has reached a total of $1,500, at which point, subsequent increment funding distributions will be divided equally among all full-time faculty who qualify for this annual increase.

 COLA.
 Full-time faculty will receive Cost of Living Allocation (added to base salary) equal to that allocated by the state.
-Distribution of the COLA is bargainable each year funds are allocated by the state.
+Distribution of the COLA is applied as an equal percentage increase across the salary schedule each year funds are allocated by the state.

 Promotional Increases:

-When a faculty member attains tenure faculty status, $1,500 will be added, permanently, to the annual salary, beginning the year following tenure.
-This is effective for faculty attaining tenure Spring 2003 and hereafter.
+When a faculty member attains tenure faculty status, $1,500 will be added, permanently, to the annual salary, beginning Fall quarter of the year following tenure.

 Starting in the 2007-2008 academic year, $1,000 will be added, permanently, to the annual salary of all FT faculty members who have ten (10) years of FT service and who agree to be mentors.
 Faculty members who attain ten (10) years of service in subsequent years and who agree to be mentors will all receive the $1,000 increase beginning Fall Quarter of the following year.
 The $1,000 increase will be for peer mentoring.